 Bure Valley School receives funding directly to the school from the Local Authority to support the needs of the learners with SEN. This is described in the SEN memorandum.
-The amount of funding we received for 2016-17 is £54,952.
-This is a reduction from the £72,500 received in 2015-2016.
+The amount of funding we received for 2017-18 is £54,173.

 The Aylsham Cluster of schools also receive funding from the Local Authority which is distributed as ‘top-up’ funding for learners who require support that exceeds that available to the school.
-The Aylsham Cluster funding for 2016-17 is £193,733.
-This is a reduction from the £212,824 received in 2015-2016.
+The Aylsham Cluster funding for 2017-18 is £224,765

 Professional Development for Staff at Bure Valley School